Guide

 Many teams validate a name only in their home market.
 That misses conflicts in countries they plan to target next month, next quarter, or after localization.

 A broader scan helps you avoid choosing a name that looks fine in one storefront but becomes problematic once you expand distribution or start acquisition in new regions.
+Checking App Store name availability across countries early is far cheaper than rebranding after launch.

-What availability really tells you
+What availability results really tell you

 Availability data is most useful when it helps you prioritize.
 A name blocked in your biggest launch markets is a different situation from a possible overlap in a country you are not targeting yet.